guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-brokers/02-metrics/README.md

 ### Step 4: (patch)

+The patch will update your Kafka broker statefulSet deployment and create the Telegraf sidecar container.

-- Update the file 04-patch-kafka-brokers-statefulset.yml to match the name of your statefulSet deployment:
+- Update the file 04-patch-kafka-brokers-statefulset.yml to match the name of your statefulSet deployment

+*This part must be changed to match the name of your statefulSet deployment:*

 ```
-kubectl -n kafka get statefulsets.apps
+metadata:
+  name: confluent-oss-cp-kafka
 ```

-*Note: in sample, default used is confluent-oss-cp-kafka*
+- Run the patch command and ensure you specify the name of your statefulSet deployment:

 ```
 kubectl --namespace kafka patch statefulset confluent-oss-cp-kafka --patch "$(cat 04-patch-kafka-brokers-statefulset.yml )"